rendy-k/KidSketch/README.md

 This application receives a sketch image (from kid) and transforms it to be a more proper image.

 It uses Generative AI: image generator/Diffuser as the model.

+# How to run the app
+Run the command `streamlit run kidcanvas.py`